asgardeo/web-ui-sdks/packages/react-router/README.md

 **Props:**

-- `element` - The component to render when authenticated
+- `children` - The component to render when authenticated
-- `fallback` - Custom component to render when not authenticated
+- `fallback` - Custom component to render when not authenticated (takes precedence over redirectTo)
-- `redirectTo` - URL to redirect to when not authenticated
+- `redirectTo` - URL to redirect to when not authenticated (required unless fallback is provided)
 - `showLoading` - Whether to show loading state (default: `true`)
 - `loadingElement` - Custom loading component

+**Note:** Either `fallback` or `redirectTo` must be provided to handle unauthenticated users.

 #### withAuthentication